Xynes-Studio/xynes-cms-core/DEVELOPER.md

 This service requires Postgres via `DATABASE_URL` for migrations, seed, and integration tests.

+> Security note: Integration tests and seeders write to the configured database.
+Do not point `DATABASE_URL` at production.

 Run migrations (loads `.env.dev` by default via `scripts/run-with-env.ts`):

 ```bash
 bun run db:migrate
 ```

-If you see `ECONNREFUSED 127.0.0.1:5432`, start a local Postgres or set up the Supabase/VPS SSH tunnel described in `xynes-infra/infra/SSH_TUNNEL_SUPABASE_DB.md`.
+If you see DB connectivity issues on host runs, set up the Supabase/VPS SSH tunnel described in `xynes-infra/infra/SSH_TUNNEL_SUPABASE_DB.md`.

+> Note: infra `.env.dev` often uses a Docker-only hostname (e.g. `db.local`).
+When running tests on your host through the SSH tunnel, use a `DATABASE_URL` that points to `127.0.0.1:5432` so hostname resolution works.

 Quick local Postgres (Docker):